microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOwnedObject.md

 This command retrieves an object owned by a service principal.

-- `-ObjectId` - Specifies the ID of a service principal.
+- `-ObjectId` Parameter specifies the ID of a service principal.

 ### Example 2: Retrieve all the owned objects of a service principal